Jiaming5688/Group_Project/Status_Report.md

 ## Status Update
 ### General Mood
+Sunny.
 The team is optimistic but acknowledges the workload ahead.
 There's a positive atmosphere, with members eager to contribute to the project's success.

 ### What's Working
 Collaboration tools and communication channels are well-established, allowing for efficient teamwork.
 Initial data collection has been successful.